 Library The close correlation of library skills with the classroom curriculum is the primary objective for the students.
 Research work in Social Studies is emphasized.
 Students review the library classification system.
 The BWL databases are used extensively in preparation for Middle School.
 With the new design of the Lower School Library, students will have better access to the technology we use.
-We "It is an absolute perfection to know how to get the very most out of one's own individuality." -Michel de Montaigne added more laptops and Chromebooks to our library along with an additional overhead screen for teaching purposes.
+We added more laptops and Chromebooks to our library along with an additional overhead screen for teaching purposes.
 This additional technology will enhance the learning of all our students.
-The children will not go to the Library this year due to COVID-19.
-Library classes will be held in the classrooms.